swcarpentry/shell-novice/06-find.md

 For our first command,
 let's run `find . -type d`.
+As always,
-`.` (i.e., the current working directory) is where we want our search to start;
+the `.` on its own means the current working directory, which is where we want our search to start;
+the other argument,
+`-type d`,
-`-type d` means "things that are directories".
+means "things that are directories".
 Sure enough,
 `find`'s output is the names of the five directories in our little tree (including `.`):